The numerical range of some periodic tridiagonal operators is the convex hull of the numerical ranges of two finite matrices: Further simplification, if is odd

 For the rest of this section, we assume that $n+1$ is odd.
-In Theorem~\ref{main} we were able to write the closure of the numerical range of $T$ as the convex hull of the union of the numerical ranges of two matrices of size $(n+1)\times (n+1)$.
+In Theorem~\ref{main} we have written the closure of the numerical range of $T$ as the convex hull of the union of the numerical ranges of two matrices of size $(n+1)\times (n+1)$.
 Here we simplify this result replacing the matrices by matrices of sizes $(\frac{n}{2}+1)\times(\frac{n}{2}+1)$.
 Assume that we have obtained the factorization we did in the proof of Theorem~\ref{main}, specifically, we have obtained Equation \eqref{eq:n+1odd}:

 Substituting back the values of $\lambda_{i,j}$, given in the proof of Theorem~\ref{main}, it now follows that $P(t,x,y)$ equals the product

 Now, consider the $(\frac{n}{2}+1) \times (\frac{n}{2}+1)$ matrices